apache/gravitino/docs/how-to-use-the-playground.md

 spark.locality.wait.node 0
 ```

-Please note that `catalog_rest` in SparkSQL and `catalog_iceberg` in Gravitino and Trino share the same Iceberg JDBC backend, which implies that they can access the same dataset.
+Please note that `catalog_rest` in SparkSQL and `catalog_iceberg` in Gravitino and Trino share the same Iceberg JDBC backend, implying they can access the same dataset.

 1. Login Spark container and execute the steps.